 The applicant is considered to have sufficient mathematical background if he/she has taken at least two semesters of university level calculus, a course in discrete mathematics, and at least one additional course of a mathematical nature.
 This latter course need not be in a mathematics department; however, it should require mathematical maturity expected of an upper division mathematics undergraduate.

 The Computer Science Graduate Studies Committee (GSC) meets regularly for action on completed applications.
 It is the responsibility of the applicant to assure that all materials are received in a timely manner.
-Files are kept in the Department of Computer Science Office and inquiries can be directed to 255-3544.
-The applicant being considered for admission will be notified in writing of the results of the GSC decision.
+The applicant being considered for admission will be notified of the results of the GSC decision via email.

 If the applicant lacks pre-requisites, the letter notifying the applicant will list the courses the applicant needs to take before his/her application can be reconsidered.
 The applicant can be an unclassified student while satisfying the pre-requisites.
 Depending on the number of deficiencies, it may take as long as two years to satisfy requirements for admission into the graduate program.

-Applicants for regular admission should have all application materials into the Department of Computer Science at UCCS by June 15 for Fall Semester and by November 1 for Spring Semester.
+Applicants for regular admission should have all application materials into the Admissions Office at UCCS by June 1 for Fall Semester and by November 1 for Spring Semester.
 These deadlines permit time for the GSC and the Graduate School to process the application.
 It is the student's responsibility to follow up to make sure all materials are received on time.
 If these deadlines are not met, an application for regular admission will be considered for the following semester.

-International students applying for the program should have all application materials into the Department of Computer Science at UCCS by April 1st for Fall Semester and by October 1st for Spring Semester.
-Applications sent later than these dates or incomplete by these dates may be considered for the following semester.
+International students applying for the program should have all application materials into the Admissions Office at UCCS by April 1st for Fall Semester and by October 1st for Spring Semester.
+Applications received later than these dates or incomplete by these dates may be considered for the following semester.
 It is the student's responsibility to follow up to make sure all materials are received on time.